stoic1979/djprojman/README.md

 # djprojman
 A project management tool in django.
-Indents to be a simple quick tool for manaing projects, tasks and team, most suitable for small companies.
+Intents to be a simple quick tool for managing projects, tasks and team, most suitable for small companies.

 Under R&D by weavebytes.